-We encourage you to sign up for membership to receive the latest news and updates, as well as invitations to events.
+We encourage you to subscribe to our newsletters, as well as invitations to events.

-In folklore, we sponsor a very talented artist/animator, Nor
+Lastly, we partner a very talented artist/animator, Nor

 Sanavongsay, who works tirelessly to preserve (and promote)

 Xieng Mieng stories.
-Xieng Mieng is a witty fable character well-loved by
+Xieng Mieng is a witty folklore character well-loved by

 How You Can Help

 Lao culture is rich in history, tradition, art, and folklore.

 It is unfortunately in urgent need of preservation.
 We ask for